alemart/speedy-vision/README.md

 M = [ B1 | B2 | ... | Bj | ... | Bb ]
 ```

 *sort* will rearrange the blocks of the matrix according to the criteria established by `cmp`.
-Note that *sort* modifies the entries of the **input matrix** (i.e., no copy is made - the original arrangement is lost).

 ###### Arguments